 - PhD, Computer Science, University of Toronto, 2001

 - BA, Physics, Duke University, 1994

 Professor Layton leads a diverse and interdisciplinary team of researchers who use computational modeling tools to better understand aspects of renal physiology and pathophysiology.
 Mathematics is their microscope.
 Her team collaborate with physiologists, biomedical engineers, and clinicians to formulate detailed models of renal hemodynamics, transport, and metabolism.
 Model simulations and predictions are used to answer questions such as: How should anti-hypertensive drugs be prescribed differently for men and women?
 A novel therapeutic treatment for lowering blood glucose level in diabetes targets the kidney.
 What are the potential side effects of this drug?

-Please click here for a select list of Dr. Layton's publications
+Please click here for a select list of Professor Layton's publications